SSalario

 Nebraska Income Tax Overview

-Nebraska has a four-bracket progressive income tax with rates from 2.46% to 5.84%, though the state has been gradually reducing rates.
+Nebraska tax year 2026 planning uses progressive brackets from 2.46% to 4.55%, with the third and fourth brackets both using the 4.55% rate in the official estimated-tax schedule.
 The cost of living is below the national average at 91%, offering good value for workers.
 Nebraska has one of the lowest unemployment rates in the nation and a diversified economy including agriculture, insurance, railroads, food processing, and a growing tech scene in Omaha.
-Warren Buffett's Berkshire Hathaway is headquartered there.

 Nebraska Tax Details